alfiya-ansari-175/Data-Science-Portfolio/Tableau-HR Analytics on IBM Data/README.md

 ## 📁 Files Included

-* `Book2.twb` – Tableau workbook containing all dashboards and worksheets
+* `IBM-HR-analytics.twb` – Tableau workbook containing all dashboards and worksheets
-* Executive Summary PDF (optional)
 * `README.md` (this file)

 ---